About This Website

 ··· --- ···

 The painting to the left is called "Three" and is by my wife Cathy Karklyn.
-You can see more of her work here.
+Click it to go to the original.

 "It is difficult to get a man to understand something, when his salary depends on his not understanding it."
 (Upton Sinclair)